 Everything you wanted to know about high-risk pregnancy

-High-risk pregnancy is a basic term used in maternal-fetal medicine.
-Some gynecologists specialize in high-risk pregnancies, and these specialty units can be found in hospitals all around the world.
+High-risk pregnancy is common term used in maternal-fetal medicine.
+Some gynaecologists specialize in high-risk pregnancies, and these specialized units for this purpose are available in hospitals all around the world.

-The term “risk” may confuse and worry lots of patients.
-So, let’s try to understand what lies behind this term and more importantly – what it means in practice.
+The term ‘risk’ may confuse and worry many patients.
+Therefore, let’s try to understand what lies behind this term and more importantly – what it really means in practice.

 High-risk pregnancy?
 Very high-risk pregnancy?
 What do these terms mean?

-The correct medical terminology is “high-risk pregnancy”, and it involves a large number of different medical conditions.
-The one thing these conditions have in common is that they cause the pregnancy to be different, non-routine, and to require clos monitoring and more frequent follow-ups than other pregnancies.
+The correct medical terminology is ‘high-risk pregnancy’, which involves a large number of different medical conditions.
+The one thing these conditions have in common is that they cause the pregnancy to be different, non-routine, and require close monitoring with more frequent follow-ups than other pregnancies.

-A doctor who specialises in high-risk pregnancy is a gynecologist who has completed a subspecialty or further training in the management or treatment of such complex cases.
-High-risk pregnancies mean care is needed for both the mother and fetus.
-This is because both the mother and fetus are at risk throughout the pregnancy.
+A doctor who specializes in high-risk pregnancies is a gynaecologist who has completed a subspecialty or additional training in the management and treatment of such complex cases.
+High-risk pregnancies require extra care for both the mother and fetus, as both are at increased risk throughout the pregnancy.

-Who determines the criteria for a high-risk pregnancy and what kind of medical conditions make a pregnancy high-risk?
+Who determines the criteria for a high-risk pregnancy, and what medical conditions make a pregnancy high-risk?

-These criteria are usually set by local or national guidelines, and they are based on present definitions that are found in the medical literature.
+These criteria are typically set by local or national guidelines, and are based on current definitions that are found in medical literature.

-As you will read below, these pre-set definitions have many implications, including financial consequences.
-In most medical settings, high-risk pregnancies are such pregnancies where there is a concern for one of the following conditions:
+As you will read below, these definitions have many implications, including financial consequences.
+In most medical settings, high-risk pregnancies are those in which there is a concern for one of the following conditions in the following paragraphs.

 What are the different conditions that meet the criteria for a high-risk pregnancy?